Camp Albemarle acquires land to expand programs

 “We look forward to utilizing their property to teach our campers and students about their world and how to be better stewards of it,” he said.

 Hussman said Camp Albemarle has seen growth in all of its programs, however, “It is the summer camp programs that have most driven the need for expansion.
-Each summer, Camp Albemarle serves between 1,100-1,200 campers, with about 500 of those campers participating in day camp activities.
-For the past two summers, we have had more children on waitlists for day camps than we are able to serve, between 600-700.”
+Each summer, Camp Albemarle serves between 1,100 to 1,200 campers, with about 500 of those campers participating in day camp activities.
+For the past two summers, we have had more children on waitlists for day camps than we are able to serve, between 600 to 700.”

 He added that the camp has seen growth in its Nature School, which serves grades prekindergarten through six, homeschool-focused science, technology, engineering and math (STEM) clubs and its after school program, which serves students from White Oak, Bogue Sound and Newport elementary schools.